Parallelism

 The pre-chorus repeats the same syntactic frame with a single substituted predicate: 'Every time you call me crazy, I get more crazy / And when you say I seem angry, I get more angry.'
 The parallel construction maps both definitions of 'mad' (insane as 'crazy', angry as 'angry') onto identical frames, each accusation redoubles in its target, the matched structure enacting the escalation it describes.

-The repetition of 'crazy' and 'angry' with 'more' before them enacts the very dynamic the lyrics describe, being called crazy makes her more crazy, the accusation producing the behavior it names.
+The repetition of 'crazy' and 'angry' with 'more' before them enacts the very dynamic the lyrics describe, being called crazy makes her more crazy, the accusation producing the behaviour it names.

 Uncle Jerry notes that the refrain says 'hold on to the memories, they will hold on to you' three times and then 'I will hold on to you', 'squeeze, squeeze, squeeze three times and I will hold on to you.'
 He reads the threefold repetition as a verbal image mirroring the three hand squeezes that mean 'I love you,' with the parallel structure across the repeated lines making the substitution in the fourth line ('I will hold on to you') carry the emotional weight.